-Spice up your autumn menu with this delicious alternative to pumpkin pie.
-Fragrant with cinnamon and nutmeg, the moist cake is balanced with cream-cheese frosting and elegantly decorated with pepitas, or pumpkin seeds.
+Spice up your autumn with this delicious alternative to pumpkin pie.
+Fragrant with fall spices, this moist cake is balanced with a simple glaze and elegantly decorated with toasted spiced pecans.

 Perfect for fall and winter--this crowd-pleasing cake will take entertaining to a whole new level!